 “There’s a mongrel koi in there.
 It’s the most dangerous of all goldfish” ~ Deuce Bigalow

 Home has always been in the Dallas, Texas area where I live, work, play and share a studio with my wife, social director, and high school sweetheart, Judy.
-Our suburban home seems to be more of a rural country farm, with our koi pond, lots of koi, our cats – Beanie and Sam, and a flock of urban bantam chickens.
+Our suburban home seems to be more of a rural country farm, with our koi pond, our cats – Samwise (aka Sam) and Maybelline, and a flock of bantam chickens.

 So, come on in, stay a while.
-Check out the gallery, current projects, and what’s available in the shop.
+Check out the gallery and current projects.
+Like us on Facebook and Instagram!